-In February 2021, various regional and United Nations bodies are meeting – mostly virtually – to continue their oversight and monitoring of human rights conditions.
-The regional bodies in session will include the African human rights court and commission, Inter-American Court of Human Rights.
-The United Nations bodies in session include the Human Rights Council and the UN human rights treaty bodies focused on economic, social and cultural rights; discrimination against women; and children’s rights.
+In February 2022, various international human rights bodies will meet – some virtually – to continue their monitoring and oversight of States’ human rights practices.
 For more information on each of the bodies mentioned, visit the Courts & Monitoring Bodies section of the IJRC Online Resource Hub.

 African Commission on Human and Peoples’ Rights